-2. Linear protection switching overview
+4. Linear protection switching overview

-To guarantee the protection switching time, for a working transport entity, its protection transport entity is always pre-configured before the failure occurs.
-Normally, the normal traffic will be transmitted and received on the working transport entity.
-The switching to protection transport entity is usually triggered by link/node failure, external commands, etc. Note that external commands are often used in transport network by operators, and they are very useful in cases of service adjustment, path maintenance, etc.
+To quarantee the protection switching time, for a working transport entity, its protection transport entity is always pre-configured before the failure occurs.
+Normally, the normal traffic will be transmitted and received on the working transport entity. switching to protection transport entity is usually triggered by link /node failure, external commands, etc. Note that external commands are often used in transport network by operators, and they are very useful in cases of service adjustment, path maintenance, etc.

-2.1.
-Protection Architecture Types
+4.1.
+Protection architecture types

-- 1+1 architecture
+4.1.1.
+1+1 architecture

-In the 1+1 architecture, a protection transport entity is associated with the working transport entity.
+In the 1+1 architecture, the protection transport entity is associated with a working transport entity.
 The normal traffic is permanently bridged onto both the working transport entity and the protection transport entity at the source endpoint of the protected domain.
 The normal traffic on working and protection transport entities is transmitted simultaneously to the sink endpoint of the protected domain where a selection between the working and protection transport entity is made, based on predetermined criteria, such as signal fail and signal degrade indications.

-- 1:1 architecture
+4.1.2.
+1:1 architecture

-In the 1:1 architecture, a protection transport entity is associated with the working transport entity.
-When the working transport entity is determined to be impaired, the normal traffic must be transferred from the working to the protection transport entity at both the source and sink endpoints of the protected domain.
+In the 1:1 architecture, the protection transport entity is associated with a working transport entity.
+When the working transport entity is determined to be impaired, the normal traffic MUST be transferred from the working to the protection transport entity at both the source and sink endpoints of the protected domain.
 The selection between the working and protection transport entities is made based on predetermined criteria, such as signal fail and signal degrade indications from the working or protection transport entity.